Skip to Content

 yoga in Tulum - yoga at sanara

-Eco-chic Sanara offers daily yoga in Tulum in an ocean-view studio (Credit: Sanara)
+Eco-chic Lula offers daily yoga in Tulum in an ocean-view studio (Credit: Lula/Sanara)

 How would you like to practice your down-dogs and sun salutations at a yoga class in Tulum?

-Jungle-meets-beach in feel, Sanara is a lovely contemporary hotel with a glass-walled beachfront yoga studio, featuring full-on views of the blue surf.
+Jungle-meets-beach in feel, Lula (formerly Sanara) is a lovely contemporary boutique hotel with a glass-walled beachfront yoga studio.
+Bonus: The studio features full-on views of the blue surf.

 12) Snorkel with turtles in Akumal